Please note that Tapas no longer supports Internet Explorer.

 Outside the cave, Rosario was getting restless.

 The rope stopped unwinding a while ago; did that mean the children found the tunnel and were gathering crystals?
 Or perhaps they were already on their way back.
 She kneeled by the cave entrance and was about to shout something when the light-headedness she had been experiencing since the day before struck again.
-Up to that point, her willpower had been enough, but this time, the pain was stronger and she fell.
+Up to that point, her willpower had been enough to resist it, but this time the pain was stronger and she fell.
 What was happening to her?
 All her life, she hardly ever had headaches.
 Surely it was just stress; after they had gathered some crystals, she would take a good break and be back to normal.

 Lying on the side and unable to move, Rosario took in a deep breath, trying to calm her racing thoughts.
-The chill of the morning was still in the air, as it was common in Alpine regions in late summer, but the sky was clear and once the Sun made its way past the tall mountains on the east, it would soon become numbingly hot.
-At ground level, she felt the droplets of water over the short grass that grew below the dense forest, smelled fungi and decomposing leaves, and noticed the little insects crawling all over and going on about their businesses.
-With her consciousness fading, she wished to be an insect, so she could go find the children inside the cave.
+The chill of the morning was still in the air, as it was common in Alpine regions in late summer, but the sky was clear, and once the Sun made its way past the tall mountains on the east, it would soon become numbingly hot.
+At ground level, she felt the dewdrops over the short grass that grew below the dense forest, smelled fungi and decomposing leaves, and noticed the little insects crawling all over and going on about their business.
+With her consciousness fading, she wished to be an insect, small enough so she could go find the children inside the cave.
 But critters did not go that far into total darkness.
 In that case, she’d be a tree, and spread her roots deep into the cave until she found those two rascals.

 In her state, she didn’t notice the wind gently rustling the leaves.
-Behind her, the colorful mist that came from the vessels around the campsite was now going slightly upwards.
-This left a narrow passage through which a small wall lizard quickly skittered through.
+The colorful mist that came out of the vessels surrounding the campsite was briefly lifted, leaving a narrow passage at ground level, through which a wall lizard quickly skittered through.

-The critter had probably waited a long time for this opportunity, perhaps since yesterday, when the group first arrived and set up the barrier.
+The critter had probably waited a long time for this opportunity, perhaps since the day before, when the group first arrived and set up the barrier.
 As if in disbelief, the little reptile stopped and looked around.
 Its slender body, with light brown scales and dark spots, was missing the tail, and an abnormal bump of tissue was visible on the back of its neck.

-The animal ran towards the camper and hid under it, from where it began making a loud clicking noise.
-Had Rosario heard it, she wouldn’t have been sure if lizards could make that kind of sound.
+The animal ran towards the camper and hid under it, from where it began making a loud clicking sound.

 Back inside the cave, Stefan and Franziska ran desperately as the tunnel cracked above them.
-They reached a curve, and both silently hoped to see the exit from there; instead, they saw their path blocked by large boulders and another large Morsus was waiting for them.
-Still, they weren’t completely trapped.
-They just needed time to climb over the rocks.
+They reached a curve, and both silently hoped to see the exit from there; instead, they saw their path blocked by large boulders and another large morsus waiting for them.

 Knowing they had little time, the siblings climbed over the rocks and made it to the other side of the blockade.
 Fortunately, in that part of the tunnel, the concrete looked mostly intact, and it seemed the monsters had not expanded to that part yet.